 I called up my accountant in January to say, “OK.
 I got all the accounting books balanced.
 Should we file early this year?”

 He said, “Oh, you don’t need to file.
 CD Baby is just a line item on your dad’s company’s tax return.”

 I said, “Uh... what?”

 “You didn’t know that your dad’s company owns 90% of CD Baby?”

 Yes, it turns out that one of those pieces of paper I signed without question had sold 90% of the shares of Hit Media Inc to his company.

-That would have been fine, except the bank teller advised me to make CD Baby a DBA of Hit Media, so now that meant my dad's company owned 90% of CD Baby.
+Then because the bank teller advised me to make CD Baby an alias of Hit Media, that meant my dad’s company owned 90% of CD Baby as well.

-I couldn't be mad at my dad.
-He was doing me a favor in 1994, and thought I knew the deal.
-Nobody thought my little hobby was going to turn into a multi-million-dollar company.
+I couldn’t be mad at my dad.
+He was doing me a favor back then, and thought I knew the deal.
+Nobody thought my little hobby was going to turn into a multi-million-dollar business.